 Finding the stadium

 Obviously, one of most important parts of any tailgating party is getting there with plenty of time to spare.
 That’s easy for home team followers who live close by, but for others, having the right traffic info, directions, and stadium layout knowledge can save a lot of hassle on tailgating day.
 Also, be sure to get up and on the road early enough so you can be there well before the main event gets underway!

 If you’re making your way to a tailgating event, there are some smartphone apps that can help: Use the Pro Football Stadiums app for Android and iOS for directions, seating charts, and more.
-If you need a ride to your tailgating spot (or a ride home after), the informal taxi services Uber or Lyft can be helpful.
-If you’re riding public transit, you can take advantage of apps like One Bus Away or HopStop as you make your way to the stadium.
-Or, if you’re gathering a group, Tailgate Scout allows you to mark any location so your tailgate buddies know how to get there.
+If you need a lift to your tailgating spot (or a ride home after), snag a ride with Uber or Lyft.
+If you’re riding public transit, One Bus Away can be a big help as you make your way to the stadium.

 Food and drink

 Another part of good preparation involves what’s usually the centerpiece of the event: food and, of course, beer.
 No matter what kind of food is destined for the grill, or what kinds of homemade sides are on offer, some preparation tips are extremely important:

 - Consider the temperature, both in the car and around the stadium